Hanuman Chalisa: Structure

-Concluding doha
+Theological significance

+The text expounds on Hanuman as not only a devotee of Rama but significant as a deity in his own right.
+Furthermore, the text describes Hanuman's strength, speed, knowledge, and devotion.
+Devotion (bhakti) is emphasized throughout.
+It is described in the text that one who recites the Chalisa will be granted protection, spiritual merit, and even liberation.

+Ritual

+The Hanuman Chalisa is recited by millions of Hindus every day, and many practising Hindus know its text by heart.
+Traditionally, Tuesday and Saturdays are devoted to Hanuman and the Chalisa is recited then.

 Commentaries

 Before the 1980s, no commentary had been composed on the Hanuman Chalisa, which Rambhadracharya attributes to the work not being included in printed editions of collected works of Tulsidas.
 Indubhushan Ramayani authored the first brief commentary on Hanuman Chalisa.
 Rambhadracharya's Mahaviri commentary in Hindi, authored in 1983, was called the best commentary on Hanuman Chalisa by Rama Chandra Prasad.

-Review

-Swami Karpatri considered Hanuman Chalisa to be a supreme pramana, omnipotent and capable of fulfilling all wishes, like the Vedic mantras.
-Rambhadracharya called it full of auspiciousness and a "jewel amongst stotras", and said that he had witnessed and heard of many instances where the wishes of people reciting the Chalisa with faith were granted.

 In popular culture

-The Hanuman Chalisa is recited by millions of Hindus every day, and most practising Hindus in India know its text by heart.
-The work is known to be popular among people from diverse educational, social, linguistic, musical, and geographical groups.